Promhze/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-hey im trying out python data structure 2
+my tetsing out on more python data structure 2